How to Avoid a Mandatory Minimum Sentence in a Federal Case?

 What is a 5K Departure?

-The final way to get around a mandatory minimum sentence in a federal criminal case is called a 5K departure, which means cooperating with the government.
+The final way to avoid a mandatory minimum sentence in a federal criminal case is to cooperate with the government, which is called a 5K departure.

 You give them information about other people, and they can capture and charge other people, get drugs, get guns, whatever the case may be, and if, in their sole discretion, they decide that you sufficiently cooperated.